encadyma/chronos/THOUGHTLOG.md

   - Ability to "quick-switch" out of states (✓)
   - ~~Ability to save a tab for later~~ (is needed?)

-### Profiles -- v3 (wip)
+### Profiles -- v3 (release OK, still some left)
-- Profiles dictate what sites the user can access, or what sites should be blocked
+- Profiles dictate what sites the user can access, or what sites should be blocked (✓)
-  - Whitelist & Blocklist
+  - Whitelist & Blocklist (✓)
 - Different modes of working with a profile
   - Lockdown: Follow the Profile's whitelist strictly & block out all other sites.
-(Most Strict)
+(Most Strict) (✓)
   - Whitelist: Follow the profile's whitelist and prompt users case-by-case when visiting non-whitelisted websites.
-(Strict)
+(Strict) (wip)
   - Block: Blocking is enforced by blacklist.
 No changes can be made to lists.
-(Standard)
+(Standard) (✓)
   - Open: Blocking is loosely enforced by blacklist.
 Sites can be visited temporarily and added to the white list.
-(Loose)
+(Loose) (wip)
-  - Off: Blocking is completely off.
-(Off)
+  - ~~Off: Blocking is completely off.
+(Off)~~ (removed)
-- Simple Icons for Profiles
+- Simple Icons for Profiles (✓)
+- Simple Colors for Profiles

 ### Lists -- v4 (on hold)
 - Common websites that the user visits